TIGRLab/datman/docs/datman_conf.rst

 Defining a setting in a 'more specific' context will override any setting defined in a less specific block.

-From **most** specific settings to **least** it goes:
+From **most** specific definition to **least** it goes:

-1. Settings within a 'Sites' block in a study config file
+1. Defining a setting within a 'Sites' block in a study config file (site level)
-2. Settings outside of all 'Sites' blocks in the same study config file
+2. Defining a setting inside a study config file but outside of all 'Sites' blocks (study level).
-3. Settings within the main config file
+3. Defining a setting within the main config file (global)

 As an example, assume you have a main config file with the following xnat configuration: